-Application time for spring courses is closed.
+Application period for autumn 2014 courses is

 The courses are organized in four locations: